Suggestic/api-docs/source/index.html.md

 # Introduction

-Welcome to the Suggestic Partners API You can use our Partners API to access Suggestic API endpoints, which can get or create information from or databases.
+Welcome to Suggestic's Personalized Nutrition Platform.
+You can use our APIs and services to access out different modules and data.

 <aside class="success">
-The Suggestic Partner API is only available under our Partnership Programs.
+The Suggestic Partner API is only available as part of our Partnership Program.
-To get a production access to the API <a href='mailto:hello@suggestic.com'>Please contact us.</a>
+To get production access to the API <a href='mailto:partners@suggestic.com'>Please contact us.</a>
 </aside>

 <aside class="notice">